Weird 2025

 Weird CMS

 To realize the POSSE model, Weird needs native publishing capabilities.
-We will gradually be working on that track alongside the importers.
+We will gradually be working on that track alongside the importer pipelines:

 - Rich embeds